Breadcrumb navigation

 Michael studied the Kodály Approach with the British Kodály Academy in 2018, eventually taking up a position at Guildhall School of Music and Drama in the Junior Department as a Kodály specialist in 2020.
 Michael was then promoted to Classes Co-Ordinator in 2022 where he leads a team of Kodály and Dalcroze teachers delivering musicianship as a core part of the Kindergarten, and String/Brass Training Programmes.

-Ehud Freeman
+Ehud Freedman

 Ehud composes music for theatre, dance, media and the concert stage.
 His work has been performed at Southbank Centre, Wigmore Hall, St. David’s Hall, Beijing Modern Music Festival, The Place, Belfast Sonorities Festival, Rich Mix and Wilton Music Hall among others.
 His former commercial/TV clients include Warner Bros., Knowledge Network Canada, Europe's Best, Working Title, Sony Pictures, Universal, The Rick Hansen Foundation and the Bank of England.